mighty-gerbils/gerbil/README.md

 You can read it rendered online at Github:
 [guide.md](https://github.com/vyzo/gerbil/blob/master/doc/guide.md).

+There is also Gerbil wiki on [github](https://github.com/vyzo/gerbil/wiki), which is still in its infancy.

 Beyond that, there is little further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like